-Category Summary (Kansas Statutes) Possession of Marijuana Possession of marijuana is a misdemeanor in Kansas with the possibility of six months incarceration and a fine of up to \$1,000.
+Category Summary (Kansas Statutes) Possession of marijuana is a misdemeanor in Kansas with the possibility Possession of of six months incarceration and a fine of up to \$1,000.
 KAN.
 STAT.
-ANN. § 21.5706 (2019).
+Marijuana ANN. § 21-5706.
 Penalties increase with additional convictions.
 Kansas does not allow the medical use of marijuana.
-Controlled Substances It is illegal in Kansas to be in possession of a controlled substance.
+It is illegal in Kansas to be in possession of a controlled substance.
 There are also laws governing the possession of drug paraphernalia.
-Penalties vary widely based on the offense and the defendant's criminal history.
+Penalties vary widely based on the offense and the defendant's criminal Controlled Substances history.
 KAN.
 STAT.
-ANN. §§ 21.5705-21.5710 (2019).
+ANN. §§ 21-5705-21-5710 (2019).
 Possession of opiates, opium, or certain stimulants (like methamphetamine) is a level 5 felony for which a defendant faces up to 3.5 years in prison and \$100,000 in fines.
 KAN.
 STAT.
-ANN. § 21-5705(c)(1) (2019).
+ANN. § 21-5705(c)(1).
 For certain other drugs, the first offense is a Class A nonperson misdemeanor, with up to a year in prison and up to \$2,500 in fines.
 Prior offenses result in a level 5 felony.
 Possession of drug paraphernalia is also illegal.
 KAN.
 STAT.
-ANN. § 21.5709 (2019).
+ANN. § 21-5709.
 Distribution of controlled substances is also illegal, with punishments dependent on the substance and the amount.
 KAN.
 STAT.
-ANN. § 21.5705 (2019).
+ANN. § 21-5705.
+As an example, possession of less than one gram of heroin is a severity level 4 felony resulting in up to 23 months in jail.

-Category Summary (Kansas Statutes) As an example, possession of less than one gram of heroin is a severity level 4 felony resulting in up to 23 months in jail.
-No person under the age of 21 shall possess, consume, obtain, purchase or attempt to obtain or purchase alcoholic beverages.
+Category Summary (Kansas Statutes) Alcohol and Minors No person under the age of 21 shall possess, consume, obtain, purchase or attempt to obtain or purchase alcoholic beverages.
 KAN.
 STAT.
-ANN. § Alcohol and 41.727 (2019).
+ANN. § 41-727.
 Doing so results in a minimum fine of \$200.
 Id.
-It may also Minors result in 40 hours of community service and/or completion or an Williors educational training program regarding the results of alcohol and other chemical substances.
+It may also result in 40 hours of community service and/or completion or an educational training program regarding the results of alcohol and other chemical substances.
 Id.
 Second convictions result in a 90-day loss of driving privileges.
-Id .
+Id.
 It is illegal to operate a car with a blood alcohol content of 0.08 percent or more.
 For a first offense, there is a minimum imprisonment from 48 Driving Under the consecutive hours up to six months, or 100 hours of public service and a Influence (DUI) fine of \$200-\$500, as well as a 30-day license suspension and completion of an alcohol/drug safety education program.
 KAN.
 STAT.
-ANN. § 8- 1567 (2019).
+ANN. § 8- 1567.
 For a second offense, the penalties increase.